YosysHQ/apicula/doc/delay_calculations.md

 >>> ((0.016 - 0) + (0.815 - 0.891) + (0.501 - 0.485) + (0.815 - 0.891)) / 4
 -0.03000000000000003
 ```

+So nextpnr calculates on average with an error of 0.03.